US to send 8.5 million doses of COVID-19 vaccine to Mexico | Health

 Federal health officials placed Mexico City on red alert Friday, a level determined by case loads, hospital bed availability and the rate of change in those and others factors.
 Mexico City's Mayor Claudia Sheinbaum has so far resisted reimposing restrictions that could curtail economic activity, arguing instead that the rate of vaccinations should be increased.

-"I hope I'm wrong, but I believe now that we're seeing in some places where the hospital saturation is around 70 per cent, we could start to see an increase in deaths because they won't have the capacity to quickly attend to the people who become serious and require attention," Betancourt said.
+“I hope I'm wrong, but I believe now that we're seeing in some places where the hospital saturation is around 70%, we could start to see an increase in deaths because they won't have the capacity to quickly attend to the people who become serious and require attention,” Betancourt said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)